ArkCase/ark_helm_charts/docs/Custom_Arkcase.md

     $ docker build -t my-image-repository/my-test-arkcase:1.2.3 .

+Recall that Docker's `ADD` Dockerfile command you may have the build process reach out and download resources from URLs (as is done in our base image's Dockerfile).
+This way you can use a singular image for all builds, and parameterize the URL using `--build-arg` (see the Docker documentation for more details on how `ARG` works).
 Finally, you can push the image to your repository (if desired):

     $ docker push my-image-repository/my-test-arkcase:1.2.3